NextronSystems/thor-manual/usage/other-topics.rst

 Be advised that due to Resource Control, the THOR scan may terminate its completion.
 The scan gets terminated under the following conditions:

-1. If the available physical memory drops below 60MB
+1. If the available physical memory drops below 50 MB

 2. | If more than 60 MB of log data have been written (disk / syslog)
    | In this case, THOR switches in the "reduced-logging" mode in which it only transmits "Notices, Warnings and Alerts" and after another 4 MB of log data THOR terminates itself in order to prevent log flooding due to a high number of false positives